 Ernest Yeung: I am on the other side of the discussion and, as a value investor and, more specifically, an emerging markets (EM) value investor, I believe perhaps the biggest misconception is that attractive value opportunities in the EM region are few and far between.

 Another misconception is that the same rules apply, whether in emerging or developed markets.
 However, value investing in EM is very different from value investing in DM.
-For example, many DM value investors will focus on buying “falling star” companies—companies that, for whatever reason, are experiencing a decline in fortunes.
-As the stock price falls, these investors continue to buy it on the way down, thereby lowering the average cost, and then wait for some catalyst to trigger mean reversion (financial theory suggesting that all asset prices eventually return to their long-term average levels).
+For example, many DM value investors will focus on buying “falling star” companies, average down the cost, and then wait for some catalyst to trigger mean reversion.
 However, mean reversion doesn’t really happen in EMs.
-Cheap stocks can stay cheap for a very long time due to opaque ownership structures, weaker governance, and a prevalence of family‑ and state‑owned companies, among other factors.
+Cheap stocks can stay cheap for a very long time due to opaque ownership structures, weaker governance, and a prevalence of family- and state-owned companies, among other factors.
 There are also very few takeover stories or leveraged buyouts in EMs.
-So there are limited opportunities to buy genuinely cheap price‑to‑earnings or price‑to‑book companies and simply wait for them to pay off.
+So there are limited opportunities to buy genuinely cheap price-to-earnings or price‑to‑book companies and simply wait for them to pay off.

 Accordingly, I tend to focus on the forgotten areas, the markets and companies that nobody else is looking at.
 For example, little is heard about the Middle East as a constructive place to invest.
 In fact, the Middle East has outperformed broader emerging markets considerably in 2018, supported by a high dividend yield and the current strength of oil prices.